FYI, Santa told me he wants buttery Spiced Chai Latte Cupcakes this year.

 There are mornings I wake up and sigh at the potential monotony of life.
 There are days I argue with my husband on purpose.
 I get impatient with my little guys at times.
 I’m a regular person with regular problems.

 Yet I look around me every day and drink in thankfulness.
 With every breath, I feel a deep sense of gratitude for all of life’s experiences, high and low.

-There are moments in life that seem so painful, it’s a wonder you make it through…but you do.
-You do make it through, and that alone is reason to be thankful.
+There are moments in life that seem so painful, it’s a wonder we make it through… But we do.
+We do make it through, and that alone is reason to be thankful.
 It’s amazing how you start to notice all the little things you should have always been thankful for, when bigger distractions are out the way.

 I’m thankful for sunshine.
 I’m thankful for the aroma of freshly baked bread.
 I’m thankful for butterfly kisses and homemade gifts made of yarn and twigs.
 I am thankful my husband and I still look at each other the way we did 20 years ago.

 In fact, thankfulness itself, is something to be thankful for.
 Gratitude is the oar the keeps your raft in delicate balance on the raging river of life.

 I wasn’t planning to post this chai latte cupcake recipe, this week.
 However, I made them for a friend’s baby shower and these cupcakes had such rave reviews, I thought I better share them with you with before Christmas.